 What is low impact development?

 Low impact development (LID) is a design approach for managing stormwater runoff.
 It emphasizes conservation and the use of on-site natural features to protect water quality.
 LID includes engineered practices that are designed to mimic natural hydrology by infiltrating stormwater runoff into the ground, evapotranspiration (uptake of water by plants) in landscaped areas, or capturing and reusing the runoff through rainwater harvesting techniques.
+Property owners are responsible for the long-term maintenance of all post-construction BMP features including low impact development.

 How is the City of Tuscaloosa implementing LID?